MIT-Scioly/MIT-Scioly.github.io/event_supervisors.md

 keywords: "event_supervisors"
 ---

 Our tournament would not be possible without the help of our volunteer Event Supervisors!
-Each Event Supervisor is listed below with their event and affiliation.
+Each Event Supervisor is credited below with their university/affiliation.

 **Air Trajectory**